stefanieklogan/Homework9ReadMe/readME.md

 <a name="usage"></a>
 ## Usage

-* Follow npm dependencies and intall required nodes and package.json.
+* Follow npm dependencies and install required nodes and package.json.

 <a name="contribute"></a>
 ## Contributors